shokiami/bigfoot/README.txt

 With the required information, you can now put your product into the algorithm!
-There are two different ways to interface with the program, with a input table, or by inputting the values.
+There are two different ways to interface with the program, by inputting the values for a product, or with an input table.

-To input the values, run the Main class with no parameters: java Main
+To input the values for a product, run the Main class with no parameters:

+    java Main

 The program should then begin prompting you on the different attributes that you gathered.
 Enter in all of the values, all of the units should be stated but make sure to use kg and km.